Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: Introduction

 Despite a significant computational gain over MCMC algorithms, deterministic MAP-based methods in the literature have primarily focused on coefficient estimation and variable selection.
 They lack uncertainty quantification for tail heaviness estimation, which is a core objective of posterior sampling via MCMC methods.
 In other words, neither MCMC nor MAP-based methods can typically provide a stand-alone pathway to all the aforementioned goals in high-dimensional regression models with potentially heavy-tailed errors.
 Motivated by this limitation, we try to simultaneously address both computational efficiency and inferential richness within a flexible modeling framework by blending MAP estimation with MCMC-based stochastic search algorithms.
-For this purpose, we model the errors using the hyperbolic distribution and propose a two-step expectation conditional maximization (ECM) algorithm \citep{meng1993} guided MCMC framework.
-The hyperbolic error model (HEM) ensures flexibility in tail heaviness by typically varying its shape parameter $\eta$.
-In the first step of our proposed method, for a suitably chosen degree of tail heaviness (fixed value of $\eta$), we conduct an ECM-based posterior maximization and perform variable selection using spike-and-slab priors on the regression coefficients.
-The tail heaviness parameter $\eta$ is treated as fixed at this stage, as ECM-based estimation of tail heaviness is often inaccurate.
-This approach efficiently identifies a reduced model space in a high posterior density region, based on the chosen predictors.
-The second step is inspired by a special case of the stochastic search variable selection approach of \citet{de2026}.
-More specifically, in the second step, we implement a Gibbs sampler with a Metropolis-Hasting step on the reduced model space, and perform posterior inference for tail thickness by putting a prior on $\eta$.
-We use the shorthand GECM-HEM to denote our proposed ECM guided Gibbs (G) sampling algorithm for the hyperbolic error model (HEM).
+For this purpose, we model the errors using an amalgamation of the hyperbolic and the Student-$t$ distributions, denoted by the hyperbolic or Student-$t$ error model (HTEM), and propose a two-step posterior mode-guided MCMC framework.
+The proposed methodology and its significance are summarized as follows: \begin{enumerate} \item Inspired by \citet{de2026}, we assume that the errors follow either a hyperbolic distribution or a Student-$t$ distribution.
+An indicator variable $\alpha$ specifies which error distribution is used.
+The corresponding shape parameter is denoted by $\eta$, and its prior distribution is allowed to depend on $\alpha$.
+Varying the shape parameter of the hyperbolic distribution encompasses different degrees of tail heaviness, ranging from the light tails of a normal distribution to the heavy tails of a Laplace distribution.
+Moreover, since the hyperbolic distribution is lighter-tailed than the Student-$t$ family, incorporating the Student-$t$ distribution in our error model allows us to capture a higher degree of tail heaviness.
+Besides, the Student-$t$ distribution also behaves similar to a normal distribution for large degrees of freedom.
+In this way, the proposed error density provides greater flexibility in tail behavior than the existing MAP-based techniques like SSQLASSO and EMVS, whose error distributions have Laplace and normal tails, respectively.
+In contrast, the tail heaviness in our model is estimated from the data.